Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Ear

-There are times you might not want an ear, like on softer, less crusty breads or sandwich loaves, where a smooth, uniform crust is preferred for easier slicing and a more tender texture.
+Though there are times you might not want an ear, like on softer, less crusty breads or sandwich loaves, where a smooth, uniform crust is preferred for easier slicing and a more tender texture.

 Elastic/Extensible

-Both elasticity and extensibility describe the dough’s ability to stretch and hold its shape without tearing.
+Elasticity and extensibility describe the dough’s ability to stretch and hold its shape without tearing.

 Elasticity allows the dough to bounce back, helping it maintain structure during fermentation and shaping.
 Extensibility allows the dough to stretch easily, accommodating gas expansion for an open, airy crumb.

-A balance of both is essential for proper fermentation and oven spring, creating a loaf that’s well-risen, with a soft interior and a structured crust.
-Balanced dough is easier-to-handle and results in a more desirable texture in the finished bread.
+A balance of both is essential for proper fermentation and oven spring, creating a loaf that's well-risen, with a soft interior and a structured crust.
+Balanced dough is easier to handle and results in a more desirable texture in the finished bread.

 Enriched Dough

-These enrichments make the dough richer and more tender, resulting in a soft, pillowy crumb and a golden-brown crust.
-Enriched doughs are often used for sweeter, softer breads like brioche or rolls rather than rustic sourdough loaves.
-Understanding enrichment is important, as it affects fermentation time, dough handling, and the final bread’s structure and shelf life.
+These recipes create softer, richer dough with a tender, pillowy crumb.
+Enriched doughs are often used for sweeter, softer breads like brioche or sweet rolls rather than rustic sourdough loaves.

 F